The anti-depression diet

 Saturated fat to keep your brain cells insulated

-The brain contains approximately 60% of fat, of which 25% is cholesterol.
-If you've ever been on a low-fat diet and always felt tired or unfocused, now you know why: You're starving the brain of one of its most important components.
+The brain contains approximately 60% fat, of which 25% is cholesterol.
+If you've ever followed a low-fat diet and always felt tired or unfocused, now you know why: you're starving the brain of one of its most important components.

 Brain cells send signals to each other along long nerve cell connections.
-Many of the nerve cell connections are covered with myelin sheaths, fatty coatings that insulate your brain cells so that electrical signals travel through your brain more quickly.
-It is similar to the way electricity travels through an insulated wire.
+Many of these nerve cell connections are covered with myelin sheaths, fatty coatings that insulate your brain cells, allowing electrical signals to travel more quickly through your brain.
+It's similar to how electricity travels through an insulated wire.

-As myelin begins to break down, electrical communication in the brain slows down.
-That is the moment when people forget keys and lose their train of thought.
+When myelin begins to break down, electrical communication in the brain slows down.
+That's when people forget keys and lose their train of thought.
 Myelin is made almost entirely of cholesterol.
 Cholesterol is also the basis for all sex hormones: testosterone, estrogen, cortisol (which is needed in healthy amounts), and so on.
-Give the body enough cholesterol to work with and it will balance the hormones.
+Give the body enough cholesterol to work with, and it balances the hormones.

-Too many carbohydrates should not be eaten in addition to saturated fat.
-Carbohydrates, especially the fast sugars, cause oxidative inflammation that ultimately causes cardiovascular disease (oxidized LDL and saturated fats).
+Carbohydrates should not be consumed in excess alongside saturated fat.
+Carbohydrates, especially fast sugars, cause oxidative inflammation, which ultimately leads to cardiovascular disease (oxidized LDL and saturated fats).
 In other words, it's the inflammation from excess sugar that weakens the heart, not just the saturated fat.
-A low-carb (mainly low-sugar), anti-inflammatory diet is ideal for most people.
+A low-carb (primarily low-sugar), anti-inflammatory diet is ideal for most people.

 Grass-fed butter.
 Note the sunny yellow color and creamy consistency.
-White or waxy butter is a sign that the cow that produced it was eating a poor diet, which means the butter is also not of good quality.
+White or waxy butter is a sign that the cow that produced it ate a poor diet, which also means the butter is of poor quality.

 Eggs.
-Free-range, grass-fed and omega 3 eggs are the best choice.
+Free-range, pasture-raised, and omega-3 eggs are the best choice.
 Avoid eggs from grain-fed chickens.

 Dark chocolate.
 Beware of added sugar.
-The darker the better.
-The best is as unprocessed as possible, such as cacao nibs.
-Chocolate is also full of polyphenols.
+The darker, the better.
+It's best to use unprocessed chocolate, such as cacao nibs.
+Chocolate is also packed with polyphenols.

 Grass-fed beef and lamb.
-Go for the fattiest minced meat available.
-It is usually the cheapest because most people think fat is bad, but with grass-fed beef and lamb that is not the case.
+Go for the fattiest ground meat available.
+It's usually the cheapest because most people think fat is bad, but that's not the case with grass-fed beef and lamb.

 Omega-3s against inflammation and brain structure

-There are two types of omega-3s that are very good for the brain.
-Eicosapentaenoic acid (EPA) competes with omega-6 fats, reducing inflammation throughout the body and especially your brain.
+There are two types of omega-3s that are very beneficial for the brain.
+Eicosapentaenoic acid (EPA) competes with omega-6 fats, reducing inflammation throughout the body and particularly in your brain.
 Docosahexaenoic acid (DHA) is the main structural component of your brain and central nervous system.
-In fact, there is strong evidence that high-DHA diets played a major role in the evolution of the modern human brain.
+In fact, there is strong evidence that high-DHA diets played a significant role in the evolution of the modern human brain.

 DHA is one of the most important factors in sharp memory and brain cell integrity.
-It is also essential for mood: a global study on fish consumption, DHA levels and depression showed that eating more DHA-rich fish strongly correlates with greater happiness.
-It is not a proven cause-and-effect relationship, because the connection could also be the other way around, namely that happy people eat more fish.
+It's also essential for mood: a global study of fish consumption, DHA levels, and depression showed that eating more DHA-rich fish is strongly correlated with greater happiness.
+This isn't a proven cause-and-effect relationship, as the link could also be the other way around, with happier people eating more fish.

-The third type of omega-3 is alpha-linolenic acid (ALA), this omega-3 occurs in plants.
-The body cannot use ALA, so it converts it to DHA and EPA, but the conversion is inefficient.
-You only convert about 6% from ALA to DHA/EPA.
-All those superfood companies claiming that their plant-based products are high in omega-3 are using misleading marketing; With the exception of a few types of algae, plants only contain ALA, which doesn't actually do you much good.
+The third type of omega-3 is alpha-linolenic acid (ALA), which is found in plants.
+The body can't use ALA, so it converts it to DHA and EPA, but this conversion is inefficient.
+You only convert about 6% of ALA to DHA/EPA.
+All those superfood companies claiming their plant-based products are high in omega-3 are using misleading marketing; with the exception of a few types of algae, plants only contain ALA, which doesn't actually do you much good.
 Get your omega-3s from animal fats (or algae, if you're vegetarian/vegan).

 Here are top sources of omega-3 fatty acids (DHA and EPA):

 Wild-caught, low-mercury fish.
-Alaska salmon, anchovies, sardines, mackerel and trout are all good sources.
-Make sure they are wild caught and if you get them canned, check that the cans are BPA free.
+Alaskan salmon, anchovies, sardines, mackerel, and trout are all good sources.
+Make sure they're wild-caught, and if you get canned, check to see if they're BPA-free.

 Fish/krill oil.
-Krill oil tends to be a bit better, but it's also more expensive.
+Krill oil tends to be a little bit better, but it is also more expensive.

-Grass-fed organ meats also contains many omega-3 fatty acids.
-Brains are by far the best source.
-Avoid cow brain due to history with mad cow disease, but lamb brain is excellent if you can find it.
-Heart, liver and kidneys also contain a lot of DHA and EPA.
+Grass-fed organ meats It also contains plenty of omega-3 fatty acids.
+Brain is by far the best source.
+Avoid cow brains due to their history with mad cow disease, but lamb brains are excellent if you can find them.
+Heart, liver, and kidneys are also high in DHA and EPA.
 Make sure your organ meats are grass-fed.

 What else can you eat?

-We have previously written about how you can produce more BDNF through diet and lifestyle and thus combat depression.
-We recommend that you read the section on nutrition.
-You can combine the nutritional advice contained therein with the information in this article.
-This information together is a very good basis for a healthy body and mind.
+We've previously written about how you can increase BDNF production through diet and lifestyle, thus combating depression.
+We recommend reading the section on nutrition.
+The nutritional advice there combines perfectly with the information in this article.
+Together, this information forms a solid foundation for a healthy body and mind.

-Read more about this here nutrition, BDNF and depression
+Read more about it here nutrition, BDNF and depression

 Supplements